AustinCodingAcademy/advanced-contact-list-starter/README.md

 - How can you clear out the fields in the ContactForm when the form is submitted
 - Can you figure out how to show some sort of indicator to the user that a network request is happening
 - when a new contact is being saved, or when a contact is being deleted

-## To do

 - When a contact is deleted, make it semi-transparent at first while the network request is being processed and only remove it when the contact is successfully deleted in the backend.
 If the network request fails, display an error message.
 You might want to check out the module classnames to implement the different UI states.
-- Move the input elements of the contact form with the labels into its own component.
+ -Create delete button for contacts

+## To do
 - Implement field component with own validations
 - Implement deselect button style for selected items
 - Add bootstrap and style for basic appeal